Woukie/MapImageObjects/Thunderstore/Editor/README.md

 If you do install manually, make sure to also install the related dependencies depending on which one you go for:

 #### MapImageObjects
 - unbound
 - mapsextended

 #### MapImageObjectsEditor
 - unbound
 - mapimageobjects
 - mapsextended
 - mapsextended.editor

 ## FAQ

+#### Weird shadows/collision

+The shadows are determined by the collision, and Unity generates collision based on the texture.
+If the texture has a low resolution (like with pixel art), Unity will generate lower-resolution collision.
+It's a pain, but the solution is to upscale the image to a higher resolution or create the collision manually using invisible objects.

 #### How do I share my maps?